Hatfield Heath

-Hatfield Heath is a village, civil parish, and an electoral ward in the Uttlesford district of Essex, England, and at its west is close to the border with Hertfordshire.
+Hatfield Heath is a village and civil parish in the Uttlesford district of Essex, England.
+It adjoins the border with Hertfordshire to the west.
 In close proximity are the towns of Bishop's Stortford and Sawbridgeworth.
 Stansted Airport is approximately 5 mi to the north.
+At the 2021 census the parish had a population of 1,998.

 History

 The neighbouring Hatfield Broad Oak was a market town which shrank to a large village.
 As it declined Hatfield Heath, then in the parish of Hatfield Broad Oak, grew because of its proximity to main roads through the parish.
 In 1660 the fair at Hatfield Broad Oak was moved to Hatfield Heath.
-By the third quarter of the 18th-century the heath (today's village green), had cottages around its edge, and by the 19th century two schools, a church and a brewery.
+By the third quarter of the 18th century, the heath (today's village green), had cottages around its edge, and by the 19th century two schools, a church and a brewery.

 The 1870-72 Imperial Gazetteer of England and Wales entry for Hatfield Heath describes: